• Skip to primary navigation

 *To make the ground flax, I suggest using a coffee grinder to grind whole flax seed

-**This recipe has only been tested using crispy, crunchy dried apples.
+**I recommend crispy dried apples for this recipe.
 Crush the dried apples so that they are in small pieces (using crumbs from the bottom of the bag is great too).

 Did you make this recipe?